Argentina votes in midterm elections set to test President Milei's mandate and US support

 Milei's opposition spooks markets

-Commenting on the midterm elections, U.S. President Donald Trump threatened to rescind a $20 billion aid package for Argentina if Milei suffers a defeat at the hands of a "socialist or communist," prompting a sell-off in Argentine markets.
+Commenting on the midterm elections, U.S. President Donald Trump threatened to rescind a $20 billion aid package for Argentina if Milei suffers a defeat at the hands of a "socialist or communist."

-Trump was apparently referring to Argentina's loosely populist, broad-based ideological movement known as Peronism that helped deliver the economic shambles that Milei inherited in late 2023.
+Trump was apparently referring to Argentina's loosely populist movement known as Peronism that helped deliver the economic shambles that Milei inherited in late 2023.

 Reckless public spending under a succession of Peronist governments — including that of former President Cristina Fernández de Kirchner, now serving house arrest for corruption — brought Argentina infamy for its inflationary spirals and sovereign debt defaults.